 Poland Country Report

-Despite an overall positive attitude towards FDI, the PiS-led government argues that Poland needs a more selective attraction policy.
-Therefore, investment incentives are likely to be directed towards high-tech companies that may create stable and well-paid employment.
-Improving the infrastructure will remain a key challenge, mainly in light of the country’s still untapped investment potential.
-The government is also planning to enhance the role of trade unions, although the risk of strikes has increased slightly due to growing demands for higher wages.
+As part of the ‘Anti-Crisis Shield 4.0’ package aimed at supporting the Polish economy in response to the COVID-19 virus outbreak, the government in May 2020 introduced regulations aimed at preventing non-EU investors from taking over Polish companies.
+Investment incentives are likely to be directed towards high-tech companies able to create stable and well-paid employment.
+Improving infrastructure will remain a key challenge, mainly in light of the country’s still untapped investment potential.
 The crackdown on corruption that mainly affects courts, public tenders, land restitution, and licensing procedures also stays firmly on the PiS agenda.

 Poland co-operates closely with the US and has in recent years increased its international profile, which makes it a probable target for the Islamic militants.
 The overall threat is likely to remain moderate in the one-year outlook.
-In the case of an attack, the most probable targets would include US and UK embassies in Warsaw, shopping malls, and public places frequented by tourists, especially in large cities.
+In the case of an attack, the most probable targets would include US and UK embassies in Warsaw, shopping centres, and public places frequented by tourists, especially in large cities.
 A different danger comes from the existence of Polish right-wing extremists, although most of their activity takes place on the internet.

-The risk of inter-state military conflicts with Poland's neighbours is elevated.
+The risk of inter-state war with Poland's neighbours is elevated.
 Poland generally maintains positive bilateral relations, although tensions have flared up on several occasions between Poland and Russia.
-The latest issues included Poland's participation in a NATO missile defence system and its support for plans to host short-range missile interceptors that target short- and medium-range missiles as well as the Russia-Ukraine conflict, with Poland being a strong supporter of tougher sanctions against Russia.
+The latest issues included Poland's participation in a NATO missile defence system and its plans to build a USD260-million military storage facility at the Powidz Air Base, as well as the Russia-Ukraine conflict, with Poland being a strong supporter of tougher sanctions against Russia.
 These disputes are likely to remain at a political/diplomatic level, with military conflict unlikely.
-Risk of civil war in Poland is also very low.
+Risk of civil war in Poland is very low and there are no significant domestic separatist movements.

 Vaccinations required to enter the country